 Driving in Australia

 If you prefer your independence, then driving and exploring Australia's attractions by road is for you.
 If you have a valid driver's licence in your country, you could be eligible to apply for an international driver's licence when you arrive.
-Everything you need to know about roads, rules and licensing in Australia is available at the VicRoads website.
+Everything you need to know about roads, rules and licensing in the Australian state of Victoria is available at the VicRoads website.

 Melbourne has an excellent road network and road rules that are important to follow, for the safety of yourself and others.
 If you decide to apply for your license and purchase a car, you will also want car insurance in case of an accident.